loning/the-math/docs/psi-collapse-zfc/chapter-05-successor-functions-recursive-collapse-natural-numbers.md

 Exponentiation m^n represents:
 - Multiplying m by itself n times
 - Collapse of collapse patterns
-- Consciousness recursing on its own recursion
+- Observer recursing on its own recursion

 Each arithmetic operation adds a layer of recursive depth.